Diptesh15/hackathonCaseStudy/README.md

 (Suggested Site: makemytrip.com however  you are free to choose any other legitimate site) Key Automation Scope

+## Modification in Requirement

+- Due to unavailability of the element Group Gifting in Gift Cards page ,so the requirement changed to Wedding Gift card ( Find Wedding gift card, fill card details and gift and give invalid email; capture and display the error message ).

 ## Tech Stack

 - **Java**